sambacha/solidity-pegjs-parser/README.md

 ## Abstract

 This takes `solidity-parser-sc` (npm package) and updates it and also provides a GitHub repository, as there is no repository listed under NPM.
+Nor is it actually maintained.

 ## Overview

 > original [consensys/solidity-parser](https://github.com/ConsenSys/solidity-parser) with additional project specific grammar rules